timarcher/Drone/wiki/Bill-of-Materials/Bill-of-Materials.md

 This page contains the overall bill of materials/component list that was used to construct the drone.
 Parts availability may change over time and so you may have to find alternatives as this site ages.
+Costs are as of 2024, and are rounded to nearest dollar.
+Shipping and tax is generally not included in the costs below.

 # Frame and Motors
 |Component|Source|Unit Cost|Quantity|Total Cost|